jchatel/monsterops-docs/organization/08_-_organization-members-help-article.md

 Invites can also be sent from a team's own Team Members section.
 The difference:

-- **Organization-level invites** bring someone into the Organization.
+- **Organization-level invites** bring someone into the Organization, and let you choose which teams they join.
-- **Team-level invites** bring someone onto a specific team.
+- **Team-level invites** bring someone onto a specific team only.

 In both cases, the invite is sent to an email address.
-Anyone in a team can invite new members at the team level.
+Owners, Admins, and Members can all invite new members at the team level.
+For a full walkthrough of both methods and when to use each, see **Inviting team members**.

 ## Things to keep in mind